 Once you have identified your academic area of interest your Advisor can offer you support and advice regarding any scholarships you may be eligible to apply for.
 Applicants will usually need to hold a place at an institution in order to apply for a university scholarship.
 We therefore recommend students looking to apply for scholarships to apply to their programs no later than January/February of the year they hope to attend.

 In addition to this, Across The Pond have launched a range of scholarships in conjunction with selected partners to provide more students with financial support.
-Click here to find out more about Across The Pond Scholarships program.
+Read more about Across The Pond Scholarships program here.

 US Financial Aid information